nodejs/node/doc/api/tls.md

 The `tlsSocket.authorized` property is a `boolean` indicating whether the client has been verified by one of the supplied Certificate Authorities for the server.
 If `tlsSocket.authorized` is `false`, then `socket.authorizationError` is set to describe how authorization failed.
-Note that depending on the settings of the TLS server, unauthorized connections may still be accepted.
+Depending on the settings of the TLS server, unauthorized connections may still be accepted.

 The `tlsSocket.alpnProtocol` property is a string that contains the selected